 Winter hits hard after a mild December

-Heavy snow and strong winds hit the area on Dec.
-26-28 leaving behind a back-breaking load of snow for area residents to dig out from.
+Just as the snow and ice was finally cleared from last week's blizzard, Wadena was slammed again with more snow, freezing temperatures, and wind on Monday morning.

-The National Weather Service reported 13 inches of snow fell over the course of two days in and around Wadena.
+The National Weather Service reported 13 inches of snow fell over the course of two days in and around Wadena, on Dec.
+26-28.
+Another 3-5 was reported in the area on Monday, Dec.
+31.

 With the exception of avid snowmobilers, most citizens in Wadena enjoyed the fact they didn't have to wade through snow to reach their mailbox or garbage can for much of December.
 The start to the winter season was rather mild with just a covering present for Christmas day.
 That Christmas snow was only a foreshadowing of the blizzard that would slam central Minnesota over the course of two days.